turbot/steampipe-plugin-crowdstrike/docs/tables/crowdstrike_alert.md

 The `crowdstrike_alert` table provides insights into threat alerts within the CrowdStrike Falcon platform using the new Alerts API.
 As a cybersecurity analyst, use this table to explore detailed information about detected threats, including their tactics, techniques, and procedures.
 Leverage it to gain a comprehensive understanding of the threat landscape, identify potential vulnerabilities, and enhance your organization's security posture.

-**Note:** This table uses the new Alerts API which replaces the deprecated Detects API.
-The Detects API will reach end-of-life on September 30, 2025.
-For backward compatibility, the `crowdstrike_detection` table is still available but uses the deprecated API.

 **Important notes:**

 - By default, the table retrieves all available alerts.